 Can dengue be prevented, and is there a vaccine available?

-Yes, dengue can be prevented by minimizing mosquito exposure.
-Strategies include eliminating breeding sites, using mosquito repellents, and wearing protective clothing.
-As for vaccines, a dengue vaccine exists but is only recommended for people who have previously been infected, due to its complex interactions with the immune system.
-Always consult healthcare professionals for personalized advice on prevention and vaccination.
+Yes, you can prevent dengue by avoiding mosquito bites.
+Get rid of breeding sites, use mosquito repellent, and wear protective clothes.
+A dengue vaccine exists but doctors only recommend it for people who had dengue before.
+The vaccine can have complex reactions with the immune system.
+Always ask healthcare professionals for personal advice on prevention and vaccines.

 What should I do if my symptoms worsen while having dengue?